 The Collaboration for Advancing Pediatric Quality Measures (CAPQuaM) was assigned the topic of availability of high risk obstetrical services as a PQMP priority by the Agency for Healthcare Research and Quality (AHRQ) and the Centers for Medicare & Medicaid Services (CMS).
-We developed a set of high-risk obstetric availability measures in close consultation with our expert panel.
+We developed a set of high-risk obstetric (HROB) availability measures in close consultation with our expert panel.

-Optimal health of children in the United States is fostered by healthy pregnancies, healthy deliveries, and outcomes of pregnancy that include healthy mothers and babies.
-Appropriate availability of specific aspects of care for pregnant women, in particular those in need of highrisk obstetric services, is necessary to achieve desired outcomes.
-For example, subspecialty care is necessary for specific high-risk women, and this is the focus of another CAPQuaM measure: Availability of Outpatient Maternal Fetal Medicine Specialty Care for Women with High-Risk Pregnancies.
+The optimal health of children in the United States is fostered by healthy pregnancies, healthy deliveries, and outcomes of pregnancy that include healthy mothers and babies.
+Appropriate availability of specific aspects of care for pregnant women, in particular those in need of high risk obstetric services, is necessary to achieve desired outcomes.
+Specialty and multidisciplinary care are assessed in other CAPQuaM HROB measures.